mmallicoat/kaggle-house-prices/docs/Notes.rst

     adding more features.
 *   Implement preprocessing and variable transformations in a model elegant and repeatable way
+*   Select features using variance threshold, possibly in make_features.py.

 Done
 ````
 *   Encode categorical variables.
 *   Restructure model to separate data prep from training,
     and training from testing a model.
+*   Investigate test predictions of zero and overflow
+*   Re-submit predictions

 Feature Selection
 -----------------